shadab4150/Mura-Stanford-Bone-Xray-abnormalities-detection/README.md

 ### MURA **(musculoskeletal radiographs)** is a large dataset of bone X-rays of seven body parts.

+### Objective:
+* ** To build  an image classifier that can distinguish between Normal and Abnormal bone Deformaties by seeing the X-Ray images.**

 **MURA is one of the largest public radiographic image datasets offered by Stanford University.**